 The toolkit provides a suite of utilities for creating, browsing, and modifying CDF files as well as exporting or importing CDF data to/from a regular text file or an eXtensible Markup Language (XML) file.
-These are very useful for architecturing a CDF and describing the metadata without using the programming level interfaces.
+These are very useful for architect ring a CDF and describing the metadata without using the programming level interfaces.
 The browsing tools allow a quick look at CDF data sets and aid in CDF validation.

 The CDF library comes with C, Java and Fortran Application programming Interfaces (APIs), and the APIs provide the essential framework on which graphical and data analysis packages can be created.
 Perl APIs are also available as an optional package for those who wish to develop CDF applications in Perl.
 The CDF library allows developers of CDF-based systems to easily create applications that permit users to slice data across multidimensional subspaces, access entire structures of data, perform subsampling of data, and access one data element independently regardless of its relationship to any other data element.
-CDF data sets are portable across any platform supported by CDF.
-These currently consist of VAX (OpenVMS and POSIX shell), Sun (SunOS & Solaris), DECstation (ULTRIX), DEC Alpha (OSF/1 or Tru64 & OpenVMS), Silicon Graphics Iris and Power Series (IRIX), IBM RS6000 series (AIX), HP 9000 series (HP-UX), NeXT (Mach), PC (DOS, Windows 3.x, Windows NT/95/98/2000/XP, Linux, Cygwin & QNX), and Macintosh (Mac OS X, or Linux) for the CDF library 2.7 or earlier releases.
-CDF 3.0 and 3.1 also support these operating systems, but they are not tested on IBM AIX due to lack of user's interest and hardware.
+CDF data sets are portable on any of the CDF-supported platforms.
+These currently include VAX (OpenVMS and POSIX shell), Sun (SunOS & Solaris), DECstation (ULTRIX), DEC Alpha (OSF/1 or Tru64 & OpenVMS), Silicon Graphics Iris and Power Series (IRIX), IBM RS6000 series (AIX), HP 9000 series (HP-UX), NeXT (Mach), PC (DOS, Windows 3.x, Windows NT/95/98/2000/XP, Linux, Cygwin & MinGW), and Macintosh (Mac OS X or Linux).
 If you need to run the CDF library on an operating system that's not mentioned above, please contact the CDF support office at cdfsupport@listserv.gsfc.nasa.gov.